Introduction

 Storytelling and Emotional Connection

 Great games tell great stories.
-The brain responds deeply to narrative, character development, emotional stakes, music, and visual storytelling.
+The brain is profoundly influenced by narrative, character development, emotional stakes, music and visual storytelling.

 Emotionally Powerful Games

-- •The Last of Us - Deep character bonds and survival
+- •The Last of Us: Intense character relationships and survival

-- •Genshin Impact - Rich world-building and lore
+- •Genshin Impact - Thorough world-building and lore

-- •Ori and the Blind Forest - Beautiful emotional storytelling
+- •Ori and the Blind Forest - Just beautiful, both with story telling and emotional connections to characters

-Story-driven games engage empathy, memory, imagination, and emotional intelligence.
-Stories make players feel connected, inspired, and attached to characters and worlds.
+Games that tell stories actively engage empathy, memory, imagination and emotional intelligence.
+Stories make gamers feel a part of the world, they elevate us and inspire us and create attachment to characters and worlds.

 Winning feels amazing.
 Losing feels terrible.
-But psychology explains why both are important:
+But it’s psychology that helps explain why both are important:

 ✅ Winning Benefits